klebermagno/rBCM/README.md

 adding more is high on the todo list.
 The beta is taken to be half the difference in the log of the variance of the posterior from the log of the variance of the prior.
 This is also known as the difference in differential entropy between the posterior and prior.

-This has been found to well identify whether a GPR model generalizes accurately at the prediction location from its training.
+This has been chosen because it indicates how well the GPR model generalizes accurately at the prediction location from its training.
+If the variance of the posterior is meaningfully smaller than that of the prior, then it likely has relevant data and we upweight that prediction.

 In pseudocode, for a single prediction location `x` and a single `expert_k` the value of `beta_k` is given as: